sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

 6. **Contract / Admin Address Blacklisting / Freezing:** If a protocol's smart contracts or admin addresses get added to a "blacklist" and the functionality of the protocol is affected by this blacklist, this is not considered a valid issue. \
    However, there could be cases where an attacker would use a blacklisted address to cause harm to a protocol functioning.
 [Example(Valid)](https://github.com/sherlock-audit/2022-11-opyn-judging/issues/219)
 7. **Front-running initializers:** Front-running initializers where there is no irreversible damage or loss of funds & the protocol could just redeploy and initialize again is not a valid issue.
-8. **User experience and design improvement issues:**  Issues that cause minor inconvenience to users where there is no material loss of funds are not considered valid.
-Funds are temporarily stuck and can be recovered by the administrator or owner.
-Also, if a submission is a design opinion/suggestion without any clear indications of loss of funds is not a valid issue.
+8. **User experience issues:**  Issues causing only minor inconvenience without fund loss, such as temporarily inaccessible funds recoverable by the admin, are not valid.
 9. **User Blacklist:** User getting blacklisted by a token/contract causing harm only to themselves is **not** a valid medium/high.
 10. Issues assuming future opcode gas repricing are not considered to be of Medium/High severity. \
    **Use of call vs transfer** will be considered as a protocol design choice if there is no good reason why the call may consume more than 2300 gas without opcode repricings.
-13. **Users sending ETH/native tokens accidentally** just because a contract allows is **not** a valid medium/high.
+13. **Accidental ETH/native token transfers** Merely because a contract allows it, are **not** valid as medium/high issues.
-14. **Loss of airdrops or liquidity fees** or any other rewards that are not part of the original protocol design is not considered a valid high/medium.
+14. **Loss of airdrops** or any other rewards that are not part of the original protocol design is not considered a valid high/medium.
 [Example](https://github.com/sherlock-audit/2023-02-openq-judging/issues/323)
 15. **Use of Storage gaps:** Simple contracts with one of the parent contract not implementing storage gaps are considered low/informational. \
     **Exception**: However, if the protocol design has a highly complex and branched set of contract inheritance with storage gaps inconsistently applied throughout and the submission clearly describes the necessity of storage gaps it can be considered a valid medium.
 [Example](https://github.com/sherlock-audit/2022-09-notional-judging/issues/64)
 16. **Incorrect values in View functions** are by default considered **low**. \
     **Exception**: In case any of these incorrect values returned by the view functions are used as a part of a larger function which would result in loss of funds then it would be a valid **medium/high** depending on the impact.
-17. **Chainlink round completeness** check is invalid.
-The new OCR does not rely on rounds for reporting.
+17. **Chainlink round completeness** Recommendations to implement staleness price checks are invalid.
 18. In an update contest, issues from the previous contest with `wont fix` labels are not considered valid.
-19. Issues found in mock contracts are not considered valid issues.&#x20;
+19. Issues found in mock contracts are not considered valid issues.
-20. **Chain re-org** and **network liveness** related issues are not considered valid.&#x20;\
+20. **Chain re-org** and **network liveness** issues are not valid. \
-    **Exception**: If an issue concerns any kind of a network admin (e.g. a sequencer), can be remedied by a smart contract modification, the protocol team considers external admins restricted and the considered network was explicitly mentioned in the contest README, it may be a valid medium.
-It should be assumed that any such network issues will be resolved within 7 days, if that may be possible.
+   **Exception**: An issue may be valid as a medium if it involves a network admin (e.g., a sequencer), can be remedied by smart contract modification, and the protocol team restricts external admins.
+Additionally, the specific network must be mentioned in the contest README.
+Assume that any network issues will be resolved within 7 days if feasible.
-21. **ERC721 unsafe mint:** In case of a protocol implementing minting/claiming of ERC721, users being unable to do so due to incorrect implementation is not a valid issue. \
+21. **ERC721 unsafe mint:**  Issues where users cannot safemint ERC721 tokens due to unsupported implementation are not valid. \
     Example: [https://github.com/sherlock-audit/2023-03-teller-judging/issues/8](https://github.com/sherlock-audit/2023-03-teller-judging/issues/8)
 22. **Future issues:** Issues that result out of a future integration/implementation that was not mentioned in the docs/README or because of a future change in the code (as a fix to another issue) are **not** valid issues.
 23. **Non-Standard tokens:** Issues related to tokens with non-standard behaviors, such as [weird-tokens](https://github.com/d-xo/weird-erc20) are not considered valid by default unless these tokens are explicitly mentioned in the README.
 Tokens with decimals between 6 and 18 are not considered weird.